hypersoft/opkit/C/parameters.md

 That's all for this document.
 If you need any further help, or direction, try asking a question on StackOverflow.
-There are many knowledgeable coders who can be helpful with debugging you or your code if they are equally "simple enough".
-And this code is simple enough for any C coder who can write a program from scratch, but don't be fooled by its simplicity.
-Simple in this context merely means versatile/adaptable and free of things which are non-essential.
+There are many knowledgeable coders who can be helpful with debugging you or your code.
+This code is simple enough for any C coder who can write a program from scratch; but don't be fooled by its simplicity.
+Simple in this context merely means versatile/adaptable and free of gadgets which are non-essential.

 See: [elementary](https://www.google.com/search?q=define+elementary) for an example of "simple".